fredlemieux/nextjs-evently/README.md

-# Evently - Event Management Website Built Using Next.js
+# EventosRincon - Events listing for the humble sea side pueblo of Rincon de la Victoria

-Forked from [NextJS Evently](https://github.com/Muhammad-Sabir/nextjs-evently), a very special thanks to [Muhammad-Sabir](https://github.com/Muhammad-Sabir) for generously sharing this repo
+Forked from [NextJS Evently](https://github.com/Muhammad-Sabir/nextjs-evently), a very special thanks to [Muhammad-Sabir](https://github.com/Muhammad-Sabir) for generously sharing this repo.❤️

 ## Introduction